MA Medieval and Early Modern Textual Cultures 1381 - 1688 (Part time)

 Special Entry Requirements

-A sample of your academic writing (for example an essay from your undergraduate degree).
+A sample of your academic writing (for example an essay from your undergraduate degree) of up to 3000 words.

 The School's annual intake is in September of each year.